TheBeast5520/Hangman2/README.md

 *Run the game*
 There is a hangman2.py code, which you will run with python.
 Along with that, in the same directory, you must include the entire "backgrounds" folder, with all of its contents.

+*How to play*
+* Two-player:
+  * You will be given the option for one-player or two-player

 #### Terms of Use